pmz2025/smallguides/archlinux/install_steps.md

 Boot from USB Stick.
 USB Stick was created in the last post.
 Since this laptop and has WIFI, I'm going to focus on configuring wifi

-## find the name of the wifi card
+## Find the name of the wifi card
-ip a
+`ip a`

-## find the discoverable SSID
+## Find the discoverable SSID

 `iwctl station wlan0 get-networks`

-## Connect to the wifi card
+## Connect to the wifi

 `iwctl station wlan connect ZFHS60`

-enter paraphrase for your wifi
+enter paraphrase for your wifi<br>
 check if the ip was allocated

 `ip a`

-from here you can change the root password using `passwd`, check ssh service is running
+From here you can change the root password using `passwd`, and check ssh service is running

 `systemctl status sshd`

 and then ssh into the system via your remote machine

+> If you wish to work on this machine and it is non-english keyboard use

+`loadkeys de-latin1`

+## Optionally configure mirror using reflector

+reflector --country Germany --sort rate --latest 5 --save /etc/pacman.d/mirrorlist

+this step is considered optional because reflector updates the mirror <br>
+list by choosing 20 most recently synchronized HTTPS mirrors <br>
+and sorting them by download rate.

+## Checks

+check ntp is set to true by default.

+`timedatectl status`

+if not

+`timedatectl set-ntp true`

 ### Create partition table

+Root Partition holds entire filesystem and it is configured as 30GiB as LVM volume ESP EFI System Partition is the partition which hold bootloader files and it is configured as 512MiB.
+There is additional partition dedicated for boot which is configured as 1GiB

 ```shell
 # Following are the partition table created